-> Coast after coast of beaches cover every angle from wild surfing to traditional seaside fun.
+Coast after coast of beaches cover every angle of seaside entertainment, from wild surfing to traditional paddling-and-sandcastles fun.

 Some of the most spectacular countryside in Europe is contained in English national parks.

-There are cities packed with museums and galleries; towns where history’s part of every day life; cute villages with sinister tales to tell.
+There are cities packed with museums and galleries; towns where history is part of everyday life; cute villages with sinister tales to tell.

-And the length and breadth of the country is traced by road, rail, river and sea, so nothing’s more than a few hours travel, lots of the best stuff is free and almost everywhere deserves more than a quick visit.
+And the length and breadth of the country is criss-crossed by road, rail, river and sea networks, so nothing’s more than a few hours’ travel, lots of the best stuff is free and almost everywhere deserves more than a quick visit.

-The country has just under 360,000km of roads running around even the wildest spaces.
+The country has just over 300,000km of roads, running around even the wildest spaces.

-8 of England’s top 10 attractions are public museums and they’re all free.
+Five of England’s top 10 attractions are public museums, and they’re all free.

 England has Britain’s three largest cities: London, Birmingham and Manchester.

-There are over 100 islands scattered around England, not counting the Scilly Isles and the mysterious Lake District islets.
+There are more than 100 islands scattered around England, not counting the Scilly Isles and the mysterious Lake District islets.